Paolo Borsellino: First Mafia investigations

 Neither Borsellino nor Falcone had intended to get involved in the struggle against the Mafia.
 They were assigned cases involving the Mafia that continued to expand and became disturbed by what they discovered.
 They saw colleagues murdered fighting the Mafia and it became increasingly impossible to turn back.

 One of his accomplishments was the arrest of six Mafia members in 1980, including Leoluca Bagarella, the brother-in-law of Mafia boss Salvatore Riina.
-His close co-investigator, Carabinieri captain Emanuele Basile, was murdered by the Mafia the same year.
+His close co-investigator, Carabiniere captain Emanuele Basile, was murdered by the Mafia the same year.
 Borsellino was assigned to investigate the murder and became a special target when he signed the arrest warrant for Francesco Madonia on a charge of ordering the murder of Basile.
 He was assigned police protection.

 Antimafia Pool

-During those years, working together with magistrates Falcone and Chinnici, Borsellino continued his research about the Mafia and its links to political and economical powers in Sicily and Italy.
+During those years, working together with magistrates Falcone and Chinnici, Borsellino continued his research about the Mafia and its links to political and economic powers in Sicily and Italy.
 He became part of Palermo's Antimafia Pool, created by Chinnici.
 The Antimafia pool was a group of investigating magistrates who closely worked together sharing information to diffuse responsibility and to prevent one person from becoming the sole institutional memory and solitary target.
 The group consisted of Falcone, Borsellino, Giuseppe Di Lello and Leonardo Guarnotta.

 In 1983, Rocco Chinnici was killed by a bomb in his car.
 His place in the Antimafia Pool was taken by Antonino Caponnetto.
 The group pooled together several investigations into the Mafia, which would result in the Maxi Trial against the Mafia starting in February 1986 and which lasted until December 1987.
 A total of 475 mafiosi were indicted for a multitude of crimes relating to Mafia activities.
 Most were convicted and, to the surprise of many, the convictions were upheld several years later in January 1992, after the final stage of appeal.
 The importance of the trial was that the existence of Cosa Nostra was finally judicially confirmed.

 In 1986, Borsellino became head of the Public Prosecution Office of Marsala, continuing his personal campaign against the Mafia bosses, in the most populated city of the province of Trapani.
 His links with Falcone, who remained in Palermo, allowed him to cover the entirety of Western Sicily for investigations.
-In 1987, after Caponnetto resigned due to illness, Borsellino was protagonist of a great protest about the unsuccessful nomination of his friend Falcone as head of the Antimafia Pool.
+In 1987, after Caponnetto resigned due to illness, Borsellino was the protagonist of a great protest about the unsuccessful nomination of his friend Falcone as head of the Antimafia Pool.